 Prad joined Watsi on April 7th, 2014.
 Nine years ago, Prad joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Prad's most recent donation traveled 8,500 miles to support Night, a 5 year old girl from Kenya, to fund a craniotomy so she can grow up healthy.
+Prad's most recent donation traveled 8,300 miles to support Eh, a 58-year-old father from Burma, to fund gallbladder removal surgery so he can live without pain.

 Meet Night, a jovial and playful five year old girl.
 Night lives with her parents and two younger siblings in a traditional home in Kenya.
 Her father works selling second hand clothing, while her mother stays home to take care of the children.
 Shortly after she was born, Night's parents realized that something seemed wrong.
 They brought Night to a health facility in Turkana County where they lived, and were referred on to BethanyKids Hospital.
 There she was diagnosed with hydrocephalus, which meant that fluid was collecting in her head.
 Surgery was performed, and a shunt was placed to continuously drain the fluid from Night's head.
 A year later, however, Night's head began to increase in size, and she developed weakness on the right side of her body.
 The doctors at the local health facility urged Night's parents to take her back to BethanyKids Hospital for additional treatment, but Night's parents didn't have enough money to do this.
 With the help of our medical partner, African Mission Healthcare Foundation, Night is now scheduled to undergo a craniotomy on January 5th at BethanyKids Kijabe Hospital, when surgeons will drain excess fluids from Night's brain.
 Night's father is providing as much of a co-pay as possible for this procedure, but the family needs your help to raise the remaining $1,500 required to cover all of the costs of Night's surgery and care.
 Night’s father said: “Night is not able to communicate well because of her condition.
 This surgery will help her to be able to speak.”